arm/metis/README.md

 - **Plugin-Friendly and Extensible**
   Designed with extensibility in mind: support for additional languages, models, and new prompts is straightforward.

+- **Provider Flexibility**
+  Works with hosted APIs and self-managed deployments via LiteLLM + vLLM.
+See the [vLLM guide](docs/providers/vllm.md) for local setup.

 Metis currently supports C, C++, Python, Rust, and TypeScript via a plugin-based language system, making it easy to extend to additional languages.

 It also supports multiple vector store backends, including PostgreSQL with pgvector and ChromaDB.
-It currently integrates a single language model provider (OpenAI), but is designed to support additional providers in the future.

 ![Demo](.github/demo.gif)